datasektionen/MetaSL2/README.md

 # MetaSL2
-This project uses data provides by trafiklab.se .
+This project uses sl data provided by [trafiklab](http://trafiklab.se).

-instructions:
+##Launch intstruction:
-First install dependencies with "npm install" add your api key to the config
+First install dependencies with "npm install"

+Add your api keys to the enviroment variables REALTIDTOKEN and STORNINGTOKEN

 Launch with the command "node index.js"